portfedh/100-days-of-code/log.md

 **Thoughts** Made another LeetCode practice problem.
 Reviewed some of my notes learning coding.
 Almost finished organizing and ready to start 2023.

 ## Day 95: December 5, 2022
-**Today's Progress**:  LeetCode Exercices, Started again with headfirst JavaScript.
+**Today's Progress**:  LeetCode Exercices, Started again with headfirst JavaScript Introduction.

 **Thoughts** Made another LeetCode practice problem.
 Finished organizing and decided to start with the front end.
 Ill start with the HeadFirst JavaScript book first, then ill take a look at freecodecamp, codeAcademy, 100Devs and UdemyCourses.
 Lets see how much I can do of this in 2023.

+## Day 96: December 6, 2022
+**Today's Progress**:  LeetCode Exercices, Chapter 1, Headfirst JavaScript.

+**Thoughts** Made another LeetCode practice problem.
+I liked this one.
+Parking lots are a very simple system that can be easily automated.
+It would be very interesting to work on one for real.
+I also did a chapter on JavaScript.
+Im very happy becasue now that I have a solid Python background Im finding it much easier and im understanding much better everything.
+Cant wait to start mixing code with web pages.
+Very excited to see what can be done.